OtmarP/OpCC/README.md

 # OpCC
-Tool for Batch and Automation
+Command-Line-Tool for Batch and Automation (Azure-DevOps Pipeline)

 # Help